helloyanis/age-verification-bypass/README.md

 # How it works?

+## For AgeChecker and AgeVerif

-This extension will, on any website (hence why the "All URLs" permission is needed) look for calls that will create the ageverif.net popup, and instead of letting the request through, will rewrite its own popup code which will automatically send the callback to the website that the verification has been succesful.
+This extension will, on any website (hence why the "All URLs" permission is needed) look for calls that will create the age verification popup, and instead of letting the request through, will rewrite its own popup code which will automatically send the callback to the website that the verification has been succesful.

+## For Aliexpress and Reddit

+The extension will inject a script into the page that will remove the elements like popups and image blurs that are added if a page is set to NSFW

 **No data is ever being collected**.
 I (and age verification platforms) can't check if you have been on a certain website